HR-Fahim/Distributed-Log-Aggregation/README.md

 # Distributed Log Aggregation System

-This project provides an example and description of building a distributed log aggregation system using Apache Kafka and Spring Boot.
-The log aggregation system aims to collect logs from multiple sources, centralize them in Kafka topics, and utilize consumers to process and store the logs for analysis.
+This project aims to collect logs from multiple sources, centralize them in Kafka topics, and utilize consumers to process and store them for analysis.

 ## Purpose

-The purpose of this project is to get the basic idea about the implementation of a distributed log aggregation system using industry-standard technologies.
+The purpose of this project is to get a basic idea about the implementation of a distributed log aggregation system using industry-standard technologies.
 By leveraging Apache Kafka as a messaging system and Spring Boot for building the application, created a scalable and fault-tolerant system for collecting and processing logs.

 The project covers the following key aspects: